The Washington Guide to Section 8 Housing

 Can I transfer my Section 8 Voucher to Washington?

-Section 8 tenants in good standing can transfer their rental assistance voucher to different areas, including across state lines to Washington.
+Yes, Section 8 vouchers are portable, meaning you can transfer them to Washington from another state or jurisdiction.
 Tenants must first confirm that the local housing authority in the area they want to move to is accepting portability transfers.
 Many parts of Washington do accept port-ins, but some may have long waitlists or restrictions.

 As long as there is funding available, Section 8 recipients can go through the portability process to transfer assistance across state lines and continue receiving the same rental subsidy towards qualified units in Washington.
 The process takes 30-60 days to fully complete.